SallaApp/oauth2-merchant/README.md

 ## Refreshing a Token

-Refresh tokens are only provided to applications which request offline access.
+Refresh tokens are only provided to applications that request offline access.
 You can specify offline access by passing the scope option in your getAuthorizationUrl() request.

 ```php
 use Salla\OAuth2\Client\Provider\Salla;